 - 1 kg beef brisket pick a meaty looking piece, with not too much excess fat

 - cracked black pepper

-Add brisket, garlic, paprika, salt, white pepper, stock paste and water to slow cooker (no need to brown beef)
+- Add brisket, garlic, paprika, salt, white pepper, and stock to slow cooker (no need to brown beef)

 - Cook 6 hours on low

 - Add tomato paste, coconut aminos, and mushrooms to slowcooker

 - Cook 1/1/2 hours on low

 - Add sour cream and season with pepper

 - Cook final 1/2 hour until thick and brisket shreds